top of page

 Crest’s research, funded by the Hadley Trust, seeks to make a contribution to the evidence base by focusing on one significant group of children and young people caught up in county lines: children in care and young people in semi-independent, unregulated accommodation.
 We believe that by doing so we can make specific recommendations to reduce the exploitation of these vulnerable children and young people and shine a wider light on the evolution of county lines, pointing the way towards keeping all children safer from this model of exploitation.

-As part of the project, we are also writing a series of articles based on our research.
-The first of these (now published), explains what we know about the impact of COVID-19 on county lines.
-A second will focus on semi-independent accommodation and the exploitation of care leavers.
-Our third post will discuss ‘borderless safeguarding’, where local authorities and police forces work across their borders to protect young people from exploitation, and describe the barriers and examples of good practice which we have come across.
+As part of the project, we also wrote a series of articles based on our research.
+The first of these explained what we know about the impact of COVID-19 on county lines.
+The second focused on semi-independent accommodation and the exploitation of care leavers.
+Our third post discussed ‘borderless safeguarding’, where local authorities and police forces work across their borders to protect young people from exploitation, and described the barriers and examples of good practice which we came across.

 bottom of page